CesiumGS/3d-tiles/README.md

 A tile references a _feature_ or set of _features_, such as 3D models representing buildings or trees, points in a point cloud, or polygons, polylines, and points in a vector dataset.
 These features may be batched together into essentially a single feature to reduce client-side load time and WebGL draw call overhead.

-A 3D tileset consists of at least one tileset `.json` file specifying the metadata and the tree of tiles, as well as any referenced tile content files which may be any valid tile format, defined in JSON as described below.
+A 3D tileset consists of at least one tileset JSON file specifying the metadata and the tree of tiles, as well as any referenced tile content files which may be any valid tile format, defined in JSON as described below.

 Optionally, a separate 3D Tile Style may be applied to a tileset.

 ## File extensions and MIME types

 * Tileset files use the `.json` extension and the `application/json` MIME type.
-* A tile's referenced content may be an external tileset `.json` file (`application/json`), or the file type and MIME format specific to the [tile format](#tile-formats).
+* A tile's referenced content may be an external tileset JSON file (`application/json`), or the file type and MIME format specific to the [tile format](#tile-formats).
 * Tileset style files use the `.json` extension and the `application/json` MIME type.

+Explicit file extensions are optional for tileset and tile content files.
+Valid implementations may ignore it and identify a content's format by the `magic` field in its header.

 ## JSON encoding